-Ala Vaikunthapurramloo Box Office 24 Days Worldwide Collections: Crosses 250-Mark Gross!
+Ala Vaikunthapurramloo Box Office 24 Days Worldwide Collections: Sets A New Record!

 Ala Vaikunthapurramloo, the Allu Arjun starring family entertainer has already emerged as the Sankranti winner at the box office.
 When it completed the first 24 days of its release, Ala Vaikunthapurramloo has now set a new record by becoming the first non-BB film to make 250 crores gross collection and 150 crores share at the worldwide box office.